dorkodu/sage/README.md

 # Sage

-The Sage specification is edited in the markdown files found in [**/paper**](./paper) folder, release of which is published at [Sage’s website](https://libre.dorkodu.com/sage).
+The Sage specification is edited in the markdown files found in [**/paper**](./paper) folder.

 > The Sage website is still under development.
 We are working on the reference implementation nowadays.
-Will release soon!
+>
+> **Will release soon!**

-The latest public draft specification can be found at [the Sage respository](https://github.com/dorkodu/sage).
+The latest working draft of the specification can be found at [Sage’s GitHub repository](https://github.com/dorkodu/sage).

-The Sage protocol’s specification paper can be found on [libre.dorkodu.com/sage/paper](https://libre.dorkodu.com/sage/paper).
+Sage protocol’s specification paper and its releases can be found at [libre.dorkodu.com/sage/paper](https://libre.dorkodu.com/sage/paper).

 ## Overview

-This is a Working Draft of the Specification for Sage, a query-based data exchange protocol for APIs, and a runtime capable of executing those queries with your existing data and business logic.
+This is the Working Draft of the Specification for Sage, a query-based data exchange protocol for APIs, and a runtime capable of executing those queries with your existing data and business logic.
 The [specification](https://libre.dorkodu.com/sage/paper) is open source; created, designed and governed by [Dorkodu](https://dorkodu.com).

 The target audience for this specification are not the product developers; but those who have, or are actively interested in, building their own Sage implementations and tools.